ethereum/solidity-blog/_posts/2019-11-04-Eth2-at-ETHWaterloo.md

 - We have [several open bounties available on Gitcoin](https://gitcoin.co/hackathon/web3-world), covering a variety of small updates and improvements to [ethereum.org](http://ethereum.org)

-**Phase 0 Consensus**

-- The Ethereum Foundation is offering 5 ETH bounties (or 1000 DAI, whichever larger) for any recommendations for substantive changes (bug fixes, optimizations, etc) that make it into the Phase 0 Eth 2.0 spec prior to the Eth 2.0 genesis.
-These include changes for the state transition function, fork choice rule, or deposit contract.
-For more information, check out [the open bounty issue on the specs repo](https://github.com/ethereum/eth2.0-specs/issues/1345).

 **Legendre PRF**